BBVA/Overlord/overview.draft.md

 the highest level possible.

 Must define "What must be" regarding one or more controls already in place.
-And cannot allow the user specify the little details of "how to" check if control it's there.
+And cannot allow the user to specify the little details of "how to" check if control it's up and running as expected.
 This requirement it's by desing, no for technical reasons.
 There is a lot of good reasons, but the biggest one is because companies can share the what but no the how they systems are.
 Another good reason is about separation of concerns; the one that write the rules maybe don't know how to check it